bAndie91/unote/README.md

 - <kbd>Ctrl-Enter</kbd>
   - Open link currently under the cursor
   - Add tag currently under the cursor to the search field
+- <kbd>Ctrl-Shift-W</kbd> Wrap text on/off

+# Dependencies

+- python2.7 or python3.6
+- python-gtk2 or (python3-gi and gir1.2-gtk-2.0)
+- python modules
+  - xdg
+  - dateutil
+  - xattr
+  - inotifyx (python2–only, TODO porting to python3)